-Working to Develop the Talent We need for a thriving economy
+Working together for a thriving economy

 workforce solutions × regional collaboration